Field Types and Properties

 The unique properties of the sketch pad are the following:

 • Background Image - Allows the Form Designer to select an image to be displayed as the background of the Sketch Pad.
 The background images to choose from are stored in the Image Library.
-Images will be sized to fit in the size of the Sketch Pad box.
+Images will be sized to fit the size of the Sketch Pad box.
 In other words, if the image is distorted, adjust the field size to the appropriate height/width.

 Activity Ring - iOS Only